visual-framework/vf-core/components/vf-analytics-google/README.md

 <meta name="vf:page-type" content="category;pageTypeHere">
 ```

-For GA4 users, be sure to set this in your JS:
+For GA4 users, be sure to set this when using `vfGaIndicateLoaded()`:

 ```js
   vfGa4MeasurementId: "G-YOUR-GA4-ID-if_using_gtag"